 Videos, high and low resolution photos, promotional poster, bio, discography & contact info – all here to help make it easier for you to promote your Naming the Twins event.

-We would be happy if you used any of these five videos in your promotion.
+We would be happy if you used any of these six videos in your promotion.

 – Approved Promotional Photos –

 High-res and low-res provided for printing and posting on the web respectively.

 “Naming the Twin is bright, breezy and delightful.
 Their sound is wonderful…reminiscent of the best folk duos of the 60’s and 70’s.”

 Bob Sherman, host of the long-running ” WOODYS CHILDREN, now in it’s 45th consecutive year on the air, heard on WFUV (in NYC) and via the internet

 “The love that The Twins have for their music, their heritage, and their audience comes through in every song they sing and tale they tell.”